 **PT employees receive a pro-rated contribution

 Where can I obtain information, monthly statements and bank forms for my HSA?
-By calling Landmark Bank (573) 499-7335.
+By calling Simmons Bank (formally Landmark Bank) (573) 499-7335.

 What income tax forms will I need to file when I have a HSA?
 You’ll need to file IRS form 8889, along with your form 1040 individual income tax return, to report any contributions made to your HSA as well as any distributions from your HSA.
 For contributions, you’ll receive form 1099-SA and for distributions you’ll receive form 5498-SA.
 If you do not make contributions or distributions during the year, you will not receive these forms.
 If you have excess contributions to your HSA, you must also file form 5329.
 IRS Publication